BurdaMagazinOrg/sharpeye/README.md

 - `path`: The URL path to start from
 - `element`: (optional) The element, from which a screenshot should be taken
 - `viewport`: (optional) Whether the viewport should be captured, instead of the whole page
+- `noScreenshot`: (optional) Set to true, to prevent taking a screenshot.
+Might be used e.g. for logins
 - `actions`: An array of objects, which specify, where to click and for what to wait for

 The action objects have following properties: